naviyank/Anniversary/README.md

 # Anniversary Webpage

-This is for my parter that I love very much.
+This is for my parter whom I love very much.